-Founded in 1996, The Kidder Company is a full-service, independent, retirement and financial consulting firm headquartered in West Des Moines, Iowa – with regional offices in Omaha and Gainesville, Florida.
+Founded in 1996, The Kidder Company is a full-service, independent, retirement and financial consulting firm headquartered in Urbandale, Iowa – with regional offices in Omaha, Nebraska and Mason City, Iowa.

 We are nationally recognized for our expertise and creativity.
 And we are focused on providing responsive, high-touch guidance to our clients and their families.
 Our objective is always to deliver personalized products and solutions that satisfy the unique needs of owners, companies and their key employees.

 By not representing any specific concept, pre-packaged plan or funding method, we are free to design working solutions from across the spectrum of qualified and nonqualified plans, insurance products, business resources and more.
 We help align the individual components of business and personal financial plans to produce smoother, more efficient and more rewarding long-term financial results.

 Our firm and staff participate and serve in professional organizations and societies, including: